Ilham7x/fabric2garment-generation/README.md

 **GenAI-Driven Image Generation Pipeline for Sustainable Garment Design and Waste Reduction in Fashion Production**

-This repository supports an ongoing research project focused on applying Generative AI to assist sustainable fashion design workflows.
-It currently contains a custom dataset of fabric screenshots used for conditioning garment generation models.
-Future updates will include implementation code, ComfyUI workflows, and evaluation scripts.
+This repository supports a research project focused on using Generative AI to assist sustainable fashion design.
+It includes a curated fabric dataset, a ComfyUI-based image generation pipeline, and evaluation notebooks for assessing model performance.

 ---